Peavey EVH Wolfgang: Peavey EVH Wolfgang Special EXP

 A hard tail version was not offered.
+Another detail, aesthetically, of the Korean version was the position of the "Special" decal on the headstock.
+Same position as the American special, but slightly shifted inward in the Korean version.

+The first Korean guitars do not have the EVH signature printed on the back of the headstock, because the relevant equipment arrived after production had started.

 Specifications details and singularities (pickups, switching, vibrato unit, colours)

 The pickups on the US-made guitars were manufactured by Peavey and, due to the fact that they used different enamel wire types, the neck pickup actually had a higher impedance than the bridge one (approximately 16.22 kΩ on the neck and 13.87 kΩ on the bridge one), which is uncommon.

 The EXP models (made in Korea) had pickups made to these specs, but not made in the US.

 The 3-way switch works in an unconventional way, to the preference of Eddie Van Halen (similar to rotating a Les Paul switch 180 degrees), who mentioned needing to faster switch to the bridge position for soloing.
 Hence, the "up" position enables the bridge pickup whereas the "down" position enables the neck pickup; the middle position enables both pickups connected in parallel.